 Much of that intriguing scenario, described in the first part of this article, proved wrong, and there are very few 3D virtual museums today, except for rare exceptions, such as a mobile app released in late 2015 to offer an interactive preview of the Corones museum designed by Zaha Hadid (7), or the virtual museum dedicated to the well-known fashion designer Valentino.

-MMM Corones museum by Zaha Hadid Architects, screenshot of the 3D virtual visit app (left – 2015) and a photo of the built museum (right), photo Inexhibit
+MMM Corones museum by Zaha Hadid Architects, a screenshot of the 3D virtual visit app (left – 2015) and a photo of the built museum (right), photo Inexhibit

 Screenshot of the “Virtual Museum Valentino Garavani” (2011)

 It is worth mentioning that the original idea developed by Apple in 1992 was resuscitated by Intel in 2011 with a “web 2.0” Facebook app called The Museum of Me.
-Through this app, the “social life” of people would have been supposedly converted into a virtual museum, exhibiting posts, photos and messages within a sort of three dimensional environment.
+Through this app, the “social life” of people would have been supposedly converted into a virtual museum, exhibiting posts, photos, and messages within a sort of three-dimensional environment.
 It’s pretty clear that the problem with this idea is both its misuse of the term “museum” and the somehow egocentric approach to life it tickles.
 This odd app is no more available today, I suspect with a beneficial effect on Intel’s credibility.

 The Facebook app, “The Museum of Me” by Intel (2011)

 Immersive 3D virtual museums did not succeed because, on one side, developing a complex 3D model and transforming it into an interactive environment requires very specialized technical capabilities and is extremely expensive, on another side computer-generated 3D interfaces and environments did not become as popular as expected, and they are today almost exclusively adopted in video gaming.